6th edition • published 2022

 Progressing in a logical order, we cover provisioning of telecom circuits by carriers, telecom fundamentals, and then IP packet network fundamentals.
 Next is the business-side of Internet: ISPs, web services like AWS, data centers and cloud computing.

 Then we review services by category: residential, business and wholesale.
 Next is digital media including how voice is digitized, digital text, digital images, digital video, and digital quantities.
-The last topic in the fundamentals is the fundamentals of VoIP.
+The last topic in the fundamentals is the Fundamentals of VoIP.

-PART 2: TELECOM TECHNOLOGIES
+SECTION 2: TELECOMMUNICATIONS TECHNOLOGIES

 10. FIBER OPTICS

-We cover mobile network components and operation, wireles spectrum, 4G LTE, 5G, Wi-Fi, fixed wireless broadband home internet and satellites.
+We cover mobile network components and operation, wireles spectrum, 4G LTE, 5G, Wi-Fi, broadband home internet, fixed wireless and satellites.

 Next you learn optical basics, how networks are built running Optical Ethernet with point-to-point fibers, wave-division multiplexing, and fiber in the core, metro area and to the premise.